schmoelder/diss/doc/03_methods_software_design/08_rdm.md

 - **Increasing workflow complexity**: Chained simulations, recycling of outputs as inputs, and the combination of experimental and simulated data introduce nontrivial dependencies.
 - **Scalability under FAIR constraints**: Large datasets and frequent iterations complicate efficient versioning while maintaining FAIR compliance.

-Conventional ad-hoc approaches—such as manual documentation, loosely organized scripts, or monolithic repositories—do not scale well and often lead to loss of context or irreproducible results.
+Conventional ad-hoc approaches, such as manual documentation, loosely organized scripts, or monolithic repositories, do not scale well and often lead to loss of context or irreproducible results.

 To address these challenges, [**CADET-RDM**](https://cadet-rdm.readthedocs.io/en/latest/) was developed in collaboration with Ronald Jäpel {cite}`CADET-RDM_documentation`.
 While developed independently, the tool was explicitly designed to support the types of workflows encountered in this thesis.